 Participation in collaborative learning activities encourages an active exchange of ideas, understanding and explanations (by the participants), and promotes critical thinking.

-Science is an iterative, ongoing and variable process that can be experienced by making observations, asking questioning, testing ideas, being creative, and sharing information and explanations.
+Science is an interactive, ongoing and variable process that can be experienced by making observations, asking questioning, testing ideas, being creative, and sharing information and explanations.